Learn how to build a programmatic SEO site nocode for less than $70 a month with Webflow (and other tools).

 Failory is using Airtable as a backend for gathering large sums of startup data and enriching it for applicable blog templates.
 They are then using Webflow's CMS page templates to generate new content from data in Airtable.
 To learn more about Failory's system, be sure to check out this video.

-Breweries Nearby is a programmatic SEO website for craft beer breweries.
+The main example I will use for this guide is my own programmatic SEO website for craft beer breweries.
 The site was created to provide craft brewery goers, a dedicated resource for finding the best breweries to visit and areas to brewery hop based on a set of attributes that are unique to the brewery going experience.
-Since launching during the summer of 2022, Breweries Nearby has consistently doubled their impressions and organic traffic.
-In January of 2023, they received 70k impressions and 2k organic clicks for 1000 pages worth of breweries and locations.

 Breweries Nearby was built using Airtable and Webflow with Whalesync for syncing data between the two tools.
-They are also in the process of creating a map that displays brewery data from Webflow's CMS through Supersparks' interactive map.
-The map will show users routes for self-guided beer tours in certain locations.
+In the future, I would also like to add a map that displays brewery data from Webflow's CMS either using Jetboost or Nocodeflow's new CMS map apps, so users can better plan self-guided beer tours.

 Delight Chat is an omnichannel customer support and Whatsapp marketing app for Shopify that made a programmatic directory with 300 listicles in a week using Webflow.
 Through this initiative, they received an impressive 6k impressions within 6 weeks of publishing this content.
 Every article is targeting long-tail keywords for 'Best Shopify [Type] Apps'.
 They are targeting not only low competition keywords, but also high intent ones as their target customers (Shopify store owners) are very much in the market for apps like Delight Chat.
 This means they can monetize traffic in a variety of ways, such as affiliate marketing to other apps or converting visitors to one of their products.